DannyBoyNYC/5-D3-bar-chart/readme.md

   .nice();
 ```

+> In order to review the above it may prove useful to log out the results of the range `console.log(xScale.range());` and domain `console.log(xScale.domain());` functions.

-We can't make a y scale without knowing the range of frequencies we need to cover.
+We can't make a `y` scale without knowing the range of frequencies we need to cover.
 We need to create our data bins first.

 ### Creating Bins

 How do we split our data into bins and what size should those bins be?
-We could do this manually by looking at the domain and organizing our days into groups, but we'll use d3-array's `d3.bin()` method to create a bin generator.
+We could do this manually by looking at the domain and organizing our days into groups, but we'll use [d3-array](https://github.com/d3/d3-array#d3-array)'s [d3.bin()](https://github.com/d3/d3-array#bins) method to create a bin generator.
 This generator will convert our dataset into an array of bins - we can also choose how many bins we want.

 Create a new generator: